 Expanding Business into Germany

 Foreign companies expanding into Germany want to tap into a dynamic economy renowned for an innovative business culture and huge consumer spending power.
-Germany is Europe’s most powerful economy, ideally placed as a springboard for further expansion into neighbouring European Union states such as France, Belgium, the Netherlands and Austria as well as further afield to more recent EU members in Eastern Europe.
+Germany is Europe’s most powerful economy, ideally placed as a springboard for further expansion into neighboring European Union states such as France, Belgium, the Netherlands and Austria as well as further afield to more recent EU members in Eastern Europe.

 Business opportunities in Germany include machinery, chemicals, motor industry, metals manufacturing and processing, consumer electronics, foodstuffs, aerospace, textiles and fabrics, transport, IT and construction.